 The School of Health and Medical Sciences, through its Division of Medical Residencies and Fellowships, offers educational opportunities at several regional hospitals for post-medical school physicians.
-Residency and Fellowship programs are offered in specialty areas, such as internal medicine, neurology, orthopaedic surgery, podiatry and psychiatry.
+Residency and Fellowship programs are offered in specialty areas, such as internal medicine, neurology, orthopaedic surgery and psychiatry.
 In response to society's rapidly changing healthcare needs, the school's emphasis on interprofessional education prepares healthcare leaders of tomorrow to focus on patient-centered care and to make a difference in patients' lives and their communities.

 Learn more about our:

 Division of Medical Residencies and Fellowships: Research and Scholarship

 The School of Health and Medical Sciences places a strong emphasis on scholarly activity.
 All residents and fellows are allowed access to the resources of Seton Hall's Walsh Library.
 Trainees are provided formal instruction through a Research Methods course, which includes modules on the medical literature, research ethics, epidemiology, design of clinical studies, biostatistics and preparation of presentations and publications.
 Additionally, consultation is available on a year-round basis with individuals who can offer assistance with each of these key areas of research methodology.